JuliaData/JuliaDB.jl/docs/src/index.md

 A location in the coordinate space of an array often has multiple possible descriptions.
 This is especially common when describing data at different levels of detail.
 For example, a point in time can be expressed at the level of seconds, minutes, or hours.
-In our toy temperature dataset, we might want to look at monthly instead of daily highs.
+In our test dataset, we might want to look at monthly values.

 This can be accomplished using the `convertdim` function.
 It accepts a DTable, a dimension number to convert, a function or dictionary to apply to indices in that dimension, and an aggregation function (the aggregation function is needed in case the mapping is many-to-one).